Samiksha-kad/Samiksha-kad/README.md

 - 👋 Hi, I’m @Samiksha-kad
-- 👀 I’m interested in coding with javascript
+- 👀 I’m interested in coding with javascript,react,html,css, basically i am mern stack developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working in neosoft technologies
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me at my personal mail id kadsamiksha347@gmail.com

 <!---
 Samiksha-kad/Samiksha-kad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.